Jim Cronin (zookeeper): Monkey World

-It was during Cronin's years working as a zoo keeper at the Howletts Zoo that he was notified about the plight of chimps being abused.
-These African great apes were being smuggled from the wild by illegal poachers and being transported abroad to Europe, where the young chimpanzees were being purchased then used as photographic props by photographers on beach resorts in Spain.
+It was during Cronin's years working as a zookeeper at the Howletts Zoo that he was notified about the plight of chimpanzees being abused.
+These African great apes were being smuggled from the wild by illegal poachers and being transported abroad to Europe, where the young chimpanzees were being purchased, and used as photographic props by photographers on beach resorts in Spain.
 These chimps would suffer horrible abuse – having their teeth knocked out to prevent them biting tourists, drugged to remain sedate, and physically beaten to remain submissive and easy to handle before growing too big and being killed to be simply replaced by another.
 Cronin was infuriated by the fate that these magnificent apes encountered and decided to dedicate his life in trying to solve the problem.

-In the middle 1980s Spain had released legislation that forbade the use of chimpanzees as photographer's props, and this turn of action gave Cronin some optimism on how he would reach his goal of helping the chimps.
-In 1986 Cronin approached a British couple called Simon and Peggy Templer who had started rescuing the beach chimps in 1978.
+In the mid-1980s, Spain had released legislation that forbade the use of chimpanzees as photographer's props, and this turn of action gave Cronin some optimism on how he would reach his goal of helping the chimps.
+In 1986, Cronin approached a British couple called Simon and Peggy Templer who had started rescuing the beach chimps in 1978.
 Cronin worked together with the Templers who had set up a half-way house where the confiscated chimps were being housed.
 The chimps would not be able to stay there for long, and it was Cronin's idea that shed light.
 Cronin requested discussions on how he could possibly help and with the assistance of the Spanish authorities (the Guardia Civil) confiscating the chimps, there would certainly be more individuals arriving at the small half-way house.

-During 1987 Cronin returned to England and focused on how he could possibly build a sanctuary for the chimps.
+During 1987, Cronin returned to England and focused on how he could possibly build a sanctuary for the chimps.
 The Templers agreed to re-home the chimps at the sanctuary which Cronin promised to be able to build.
-Cronin recruited help from his best friend Jeremy Keeling, who was a fellow zoo keeper, and the pair set out to achieve their ambition of a primate sanctuary.
+Cronin recruited help from his best friend Jeremy Keeling, who was a fellow zookeeper, and the pair set out to achieve their ambition of a primate sanctuary.
 Cronin was notified about an abandoned pig farm located near Wool, Dorset.
 The old land covered 65 acres and would be perfect for what would become a primate rescue centre.